flame-engine/flame/doc/tutorials/space_shooter/step_6.md

 }
 ```

-As you can see, we simply added the mixin to the class, overriden the `onCollisionStart` method,
+As you can see, we simply added the mixin to the class, overridden the `onCollisionStart` method,
 where we check with the component that collided with us was a `Bullet` and if it was, then
 we remove both the current `Enemy` instance and the `Bullet`.